replit/kaboom/doc/02-add-sprite.md

 Kaboom is a fun library to use for creating simple games.

-In Kaboom, the characters such as players, bullets, rocks, clouds, text etc. that we add to a game are called Game Objects.
-In other words, a game object is the basic unit of entity in a Kaboom world.
+In Kaboom, all the elements we add to the game – such as players, bullets, rocks, clouds, text, and so on – are called "game objects".

-In this tutorial, we'll look at how game objects, also known as sprites, are added to a game.
-The code we'll look at is considered boilerplate code (or rather a template) for starting most games we can create with Kaboom.
-For any game you may want to create, you need to know how to add sprites as a result, we'll discuss it at length to form a good foundation for game development in Kaboom.
+In this tutorial, we'll show you how to add game objects (also known as sprites) to a game.

-You can find this code at https://replit.com/@ritza/add-sprite-tutorial
+We'll be using boilerplate code, which is like a template, that you can use for starting most games created with Kaboom.
+You can find the code [in our repl](https://replit.com/@ritza/add-sprite-tutorial), and we'll explain it in detail here to help you form a good foundation for game development in Kaboom.

 ## Understanding the code

-The first thing we need to do is to import the `kaboom` library and initialize the context with the `kaboom()` function.
-This enables us to create a blank canvas with a nice checkerboard pattern as shown in the image below.
+First, we need to import the Kaboom library and initialize the context with the `kaboom()` function.
+This creates a blank canvas with a nice checkerboard pattern, as shown in the image below.
 Any sprite we'll need for the game will be added to this checkerboard screen.

 ```js
 import kaboom from "kaboom";